Calendar of Events — September 2019

 Musicians Dom Magwili and Tajii Miyagawa will provide the opening and closing for this special evening where the power of words, images, and performance meld into an experience of invention, reflection, and inspiration.

 This program is presented in conjunction with At First Light: The Dawning of Asian Pacific America.
 It is free, but RSVPs are recommended.
-For program updates and info, please visit vcmedia.org.
+For more information about the program and the participants, read the press release.
+For updates, please visit vcmedia.org.

 Photo: Members of UCLA’s Nikkei Student Union sing to demand tenure for the school’s sociology professor Don T. Nakanishi during a May 1988 rally at the front steps of historic Campbell Hall, near the exact location where Black Panther Party members and UCLA honors students “Bunchy” Carter and John Huggins were gunned down in January 1969.
 (Abraham Ferrer/Visual Communications Photographic Archive)